Coffee County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing to submit to testing can have serious consequences.
+• Implied Consent: Under Georgia's implied consent law, by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a license suspension, even if you are not ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing